UPPMAX/UPPMAX-documentation/docs/cluster_guides/snowy_portal.md

 Note that the machine you arrive at when logged in is only a so called login node, where you can do various smaller tasks.
 We have [some limits](http://uppmax.uu.se/support/user-guides/login-node-restrictions/) in place that restricts your usage.
 For larger tasks you should use our batch system that pushes your jobs onto other machines within the cluster.

-All access to Snowy is done using the batch system SLURM, either as an interactive job or non-interactive batch jobs.
+All access to Snowy is done using the batch system Slurm, either as an interactive job or non-interactive batch jobs.

 ## Using the batch system

 To allow a fair and efficient usage of the system we use a resource manager to coordinate user demands.
-On Snowy we use the [SLURM](http://slurm.schedmd.com) resource manager.
-Read our [SLURM user guide](http://uppmax.uu.se/support/user-guides/slurm-user-guide/) for detailed information on how to use SLURM.
+On Snowy we use the [Slurm](http://slurm.schedmd.com) resource manager.
+Read our [Slurm user guide](http://uppmax.uu.se/support/user-guides/slurm-user-guide/) for detailed information on how to use Slurm.

-**Note:** When accessing snowy from Rackhams login nodes you must always use the flag -M for all SLURM commands.
+**Note:** When accessing snowy from Rackhams login nodes you must always use the flag -M for all Slurm commands.
 Examples:

 *   squeue -M snowy